Recovered Bomellida Document Archives

 SUBJECT: ANNUAL WINTER ATMOSPHERIC CONTINGENCY REVIEW

-While typical seasonal snowfall is expected, no major low-pressure systems are currently projected to coincide with the January 10th festivities.
-Planning proceeds under "Condition Green."
+Standard operational warning issued for the January period.
+While typical seasonal snowfall is expected, no major low-pressure systems are currently projected to coincide with the January 10th holiday.
+Planning proceeds as scheduled.

 Page Number: 9